 - The R compiler software has been deleted, renamed or otherwise altered.

-Regardless of the precise cause, the problem is that R-Studio cannot find the R compiler.
+Regardless of the precise cause, the problem is that R Studio cannot find the R compiler.
 This means that in this case there is no way of tweaking your code or anything else to fix the problem.
 You simply need to get the compiler where it needs to be so that R-Studio can find it.

 Regardless of the particular reason why R-Studio cannot find the R compiler, the solution is simple.
 The solution is to install or reinstall the R compiler, to make sure that it is in the correct place for R-Studio to find it.

 One reason the R compiler may not be installed even if you have R-Studio is that R-Studio does not come with the compiler.
-You need to download and install it separately.
+You need to download and install R compiler separately.
 If this is the source of your problem, then simply downloading and installing the compiler will fix this error.

-If you have already installed it and you still have the install file then simply reinstall it making sure that you install it to the default location.
+If you have already installed it and you still have the install file then simply delete and reinstall it, making sure that you install it to the default location.
 This should also fix any other problems it may be preventing R-Studio from finding the R compiler.
 Otherwise, re-download it first.
 In either case, a fresh install of the R compiler in the right location should fix the problem.